-Rule 3.1 Courts
+Rule 3.1 Scope

-- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the constitutional county court of Upton County. - (b) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the 83rd Judicial District Court and the 112th Judicial District Court with jurisdiction in Upton County. - (c) These rules apply to the filing of documents in cases before the various county and district courts referred to in paragraphs (a) and (b) above that are subsequently assigned to associate judges or any other similar judicial authorities.
+- (a) These rules apply to the filing of documents in all non-juvenile civil cases, including cases that are appeals from lower courts, before the various district courts with jurisdiction in Bee County. - (b) These rules apply to the filing of documents in cases before the various district courts referred to in paragraph (a) above that are subsequently assigned to associate judges or any other similar judicial authorities.